HakuSystems/CubeManager/README.md

+### Cubemanager is currently INDEVELOPMENT and isnt done at all
 # CubeManager

 CubeManager is a comprehensive management tool designed to streamline tasks, reminders, and daily activities.
 With an intuitive interface and a range of features, CubeManager aims to enhance productivity and simplify task management.